Protective clothing – accredited test and certification

-What requirements do protective clothing need to meet?
+What requirements does protective clothing need to meet?

 In the European system for chemical protective clothing (CPC), there is a series of numbers that indicates the type and level of protection.
 These have an associated standard, in which the requirements are described.

-For type 3, 4 and 6, there is also a version, referred to as PB, for products that only cover parts of the body such as trousers, jackets, or aprons.
+For types 3, 4 and 6, there is also a version referred to as PB.
+This covers products that only cover parts of the body such as trousers, jackets, or aprons.

-Below you can see the different types and their level of protection as well as the related standard.
+Below you can see the different types and their level of protection as well as the related standards.

 This rule applies whether you distribute protective clothing to a retailer in the EU or whether you are a retailer yourself.
 Once you get the product CE marked, you will be registered as a manufacturer or EU responsible for the product.
 This means that you will be responsible for the safety and quality of the product in question along with the enclosed documentation.

 How to get your protective clothing CE marked

 As an importer or distributor, you must first and foremost decide what the protective suit is intended for, i.e. the purpose of use.
 This determines the standard by which the suit is to be approved.